 According to some health insurance companies, dental implants are a cosmetic procedure — something we certainly disagree with.
 But depending on your dental insurance plan, getting coverage for an implant procedure might be difficult, if not impossible.

-Fortunately, there are many ways to finance a dental implant procedure.
+Fortunately, there are many ways to afford a dental implant procedure.
 Whether it’s partial insurance coverage or out-of-pocketing financing, you can find ways to pay that fit your budget.

-This comprehensive guide from Flossy will discuss what goes into a dental implant procedure, what coverage your dental insurance can provide, and the different ways you can pay for a dental implant.
+This comprehensive guide from Flossy will discuss what goes into a dental implant procedure, what coverage dental insurance may provide, and the different ways you can pay for a dental implant.

 Dental implants essentially replace a missing tooth.
 An implant — typically a “screw” made out of titanium or ceramic — is inserted directly into the jawbone, which gives it the security of a natural tooth root.